nu11ptr/flexstr/README.md

 * Due to being an enum wrapper + padding/alignment it ends up being 8 bytes larger than `String` on 64-bit platforms (24 vs 32 bytes)
+  * NOTE: The extra space is used, when possible, for inline string data
-* Due to usage of `Rc` (or `Arc`) it requires two allocations instead of one when using the ref counted enum variant
+* Due to usage of `Rc` (or `Arc`) it requires two allocations instead of one when using the reference counted enum variant
 * Due to the enum wrapper, every string operation has the overhead of a branching operation